Solution to Facebook / Messenger Privacy Issues

 - Click on the settings button and select “Save Shortcut” or “Save Bookmark to Desktop” or what ever option is available on your device.
 Generally, the shortcut will be placed on the main page.
 If that page is filled, it may be on a different page.
 Just slide across the pages to find it.

 - Click on the shortcut anytime you want to visit Facebook.

 - If the shortcut fails to include the proper icon, hold down on the shortcut and when the menu appears, select “edit” then click on the image and select an appropriate icon.
 (You can download one of the above images if you wish.)

 - If the shortcut is on the wrong page, just hold it down and then drag it across pages to the page you desire.
 (This does not work on IOS.)

 Pros and Cons

-PROS: Using your browser rather than the two Facebook apps will save over 110MB of your very limited memory – and likely extend the time that your battery will last between charges!
-You can accomplish MORE than by using the app(s) alone or together (including messaging).
+PROS: Using your browser rather than the two Facebook apps will save over a Gigabyte of your very limited memory – and likely extend the time that your battery will last between charges!
+You can accomplish MORE than by using the app(s).